Prefer a video of this content? Everything you need to know about the mechanics of Profile creation is in this 40 minutes video...

 - The right hand side shows the list of Checks available in pdfToolbox.
 It can be considered the “inventory” available to you.

 - The Checks shown will be those available in the currently selected library (in this example, Prepress, Color and Transparency).

-- If you know the name of a given function, you can use the Search tool to make it easier to find.
+- If you know the name of a given Check, you can use the Search tool to make it easier to find.

 - Click on a Check in the list to see more detailed information.